Heteroflow/Heteroflow/README.md

 # Why Heteroflow?

-Parallel CPU-GPU programming is never an easy job because of many difficult concurrency details.
+Parallel CPU-GPU programming is never an easy job to begin with.
 Heteroflow helps you deal with this challenge through a new *task-based* programming model using modern C++ and [Nvidia CUDA Toolkit][cuda-toolkit].